Female Pleasure: Critical response

 Malin Jörnvi from FF2 Media identifies two further important aspects of the film.
 First, the role of the religion: "the documentary take[s] an explicit stance when it comes to religion: All the narratives involve biting critique against the treatment of women and women bodies within organized human faith."
 And second, a "powerful tool for learning.
 Because, not only does the documentary present the responsibility we have as global citizens to educate ourselves in the contemporary state of the world, it also highlights the responsibility we have to be critical to the inevitably one-dimensional perspective enforced by the use of camera."

-Accolades
+Awards(selection)

 The film received several awards and nominations: After the Zonta Prize at the Critics Week at the Locarno Festival 2018, the film won the Special Prize of the Interreligious Jury at the International Leipzig Festival for Documentary and Animated Film.
 For the Swiss Film Award 2019, #Female Pleasure was nominated in the three categories Best Documentary Film, Best Film Score, Best Film Editing; in Austria, it won a Romy Award in the category Best Cinema Documentary.
 In 2019, the film received the Amnesty International Award at the Thessaloniki Documentary Festival, and the Audience Award at Millennium Docs Against Gravity in Warsaw.